rlane/Oort-legacy/README.md

 Hull strength varies among ship classes.
 When a bullet damages a ship its relative kinetic energy is subtracted from the ship's hull strength.
-If a ship's hull strength falls below zero it is destroyed.
+If a ship's hull strength reaches zero it is destroyed.

 #### Self-destruct